|ISLANDS A-Z||CRETE||CYCLADES||DODECANESE||EASTERN AEGEAN|

 There are domestic flights from Rhodes five days a week.
 Book in good time.

-Since there are no roads, except for the one who goes to the airport, there are no car or moped rental services.
+Since there are no roads, except for the one who goes to the airport, there are no car rental services, but you can rent a scooter.
 The only taxi, and the only bus, serves the airport.
 With excursion boat you can go to the Blue Cave, which is described under sights.

 Boats to Kaz in Turkey go a few times a week.
 If you're going to Kaz, you must contact one of the travel agencies a day before.
 Bring your passport.